anshulsingh6040/ATLAS/README.md

 37. Windows parental control
 38. Microsoft Solitaire Collection
 39. Sending email from your mail id to anyone you want.
+40. Opening any website with .com domain.
+(NOTE: when you call atlas to open chrome, atlas will ask which website do you want to open.
+Then your input should be only the website name.
+Example: Kaggle not kaggle.com)

 NOTE : ATLAS includes Microsoft windows preinstalled programs and other applications like photoshop and the applications(offline) which are metioned above must be installed in your machine before hand to work with ATLAS.
 ** (Compatible with windows for now) **